How to Choose a Neighborhood | LRG Neighborhood Match Quiz

 How do I narrow down between two similar neighborhoods?

-Use tie breakers that matter every week: commute stability, access to your routine stops, and the inventory you can actually buy at your budget.
-If both are close, tour three homes in each area using the same checklist so the comparison is fair.
+Use the tie breakers you feel every week: commute stability, routine access, HOA friction, and the inventory you can actually buy at your payment comfort number.
+Then tour comparable homes in both areas using the same checklist.